Archangel Gabriel

 • Annunciation focus.
 Gabriel is inseparable from Luke's account of Mary receiving the message of Jesus' conception.

 • Calendar memory.
-In the Western calendar, Gabriel is commemorated with Michael and Raphael on September 29.
+In the Western calendar, Gabriel is commemorated with Michael and Raphael's healing role on September 29.

 • Prayer memory.
 The Angelus and related devotional rhythms keep annunciation language in ordinary religious life.